 In the same way that all programs can be seen as a combination of data structures and algorithms, all problem solving can be seen as a combination of search and knowledge.
 In making a decision, you either know what to do, or else you must consider the options; knowing and searching are the only possibilities.
 So search is half of all thinking, and it shouldn't be surprising that we can get good results by searching well.

-Besides being the fastest chess program, Deep Blue is also thought to be one of the smartest.
-Because its evaluation function is implemented in custom hardware, Deep Blue can apply evaluation knowledge in parallel.
-That means it can take advantage of more knowledge in each evaluation without slowing down, whereas a software-only chess program becomes slower when knowledge is added.
+Besides being the fastest chess program, Deep Blue is also thought to have been one of the smartest of its day.
+Because its evaluation function was implemented in custom hardware, Deep Blue could apply evaluation knowledge in parallel.
+That meant it could take advantage of more knowledge in each evaluation without slowing down, whereas a software-only chess program becomes slower when knowledge is added.

 Many problems are knowledge-intensive and can't be approached at all without lots of knowledge.
 Natural language understanding is one.
 The success of expert systems shows that the knowledge-rich, search-poor range of the knowledge/search tradeoff is accessible to machines as well as to humans.
 An extreme example is Cyc, a large knowledge base created with the hope of duplicating common sense.